aagaman12658/Organize-IT-Facial_recognition_attendance/README.md

 # Organize-IT-Facial_recognition_attendance

 -> Organize-IT!-v0.1\
--> This is the Facial Recognition domain covered Organize-It! group of companies.
+-> This is the Facial Recognition domain covered Organize-It! group of companies.\
+-> Keep looking for our future updates!

 ## Team members